zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

     ![](./images/Picture100-27.png " ")

 11. You will be taken to your database OCI console and your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
-At this point, your Autonomous Data Warehouse database is ready to use!
+At this point, your Autonomous Transaction Processing database is ready to use!
 Have a look at your instance's details here including its name, database version, OCPU count and storage size.

     ![](./images/AlwaysFreeProvisioning.png " ")